jruels/az-databricks-adf/Day1/Lab4.md

 1.  **Python 3.x:** You need Python 3 installed on your system.
 2.  **Azure CLI:** The Azure CLI must be installed and you must be logged in with `az login`.
-3.  **Jupyter/IPython:**  You should be working in a Jupyter notebook environment or similar.
+3.  **Jupyter/IPyKernel in VS Code:**  You should be working in a Jupyter notebook environment or similar such IPyKernel in VS Code.

 **Python Package Installation**